 There are two types of gliding – paragliding and hang gliding.
 If you are familiar with the two, you’ll like that they are similar.
 Yet, differences exist between the two.
 There seems to be a never-ending argument about which is better than the other.
-On social media, on forums, amongst friends and family, the debate continues.
+On social media, on forums, among friends and family, the debate continues.

-If you are looking to get into paragliding or hang gliding and don’t know which to choose or are just curious about the sports in general, you’ve come to the right place.
+If you are looking to get into paragliding or hang gliding and don’t know which to choose or are just curious about these sports in general, you’ve come to the right place.
 This article focuses on paragliding vs hang gliding.
 Which one is better?
 Which one do you prefer?
 I’ll leave that for you to answer after you know the most important details about the two sports.

 What is Paragliding?